Investment in children’s protection and well-being is needed more than ever

 The funding appeal covers 2025.
 The total funding required to achieve the intended results is USD 5.4 million, with USD 1.4 million still needed to cover additional budgetary requirements.
 The Trust Fund’s Program Support Costs are 7%, with 15% of the required funding as annual reserves.
 Financial requirements are based on estimates as of February 2025.
 The Trust Fund’s financial reporting is done systematically through the annual report of the mandate and in line with the agreement with the donor.

-Type of budget
+Type of budget | Funds (in USD) |

-Estimated funding requirements5.4 millions
+| Estimated funding requirements | 5.4 millions |

 Act now to end violence